bk20dev/windbnb/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/3JFYedSOZqAxYuOCNmYD) was to build an application to complete the given user stories.

+- I can see a list of properties
+- I can see the property card with a name, rating, apartment type, and super host
+- I can open the filter drawer
+- I can filter properties by location and number of guests
+- I can see the number of filtered items
+- I can see pages following given designs

 ## How To Use